fasterize/HowSlow/README.md

 [Display a "Slow connection detected" message](./examples/show-connectivity-message/page.html)

+## How are the averages calculated?

+The algorithm uses "time weighted" averages: the most recent data has more weight than then old one.
+It is meant to provide a good compromise between reactivity and stability and to avoid the yo-yo effect.

 ## Will it work on the first page load?

 The first time it's called, the Service Worker needs time to instantiate and initialize itself.
 For that reason, it only gets available after a few seconds and you might miss entirely the first page load.
 But it'll be ready for the next user action.

+For returning visitors, HowSlow will first serve the last known values and adjust to the new bandwidth ASAP, in case it has changed in between.

 ## Ok, great.
 But what's the difference with the Network Information API?